Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 If you want to resume traing, you should set `--resume` in command line, and set `train.output_dir` in your `config.py` and command line

+For example: your training was interrupted unexpectly, your lastest model path is `output/demo/model_0000019/`. you should set `train.output_dir=output/demo` for resume trainig.

 ```shell
 bash tools/train.sh \
 tools/train_net.py \